 Art is Key 2018 was a Youth Participation project for 17+ year olds living with HIV.
 The project provided participants with the opportunity to explore experiences of growing up with HIV using spoken word, storytelling, music, dance and drama.

-Alongside working on a final day performance for a closed invited audience, participants shared stories and participated in detailed individual interviews discussing their experiences of living with HIV, to form the basis of a performance based short film and theatre piece, written and produced by Danny Scheinmann and Sarah Sutcliffe.
+Alongside working on a final day performance for a closed invited audience, participants shared stories and participated in detailed individual interviews discussing their experiences of living with HIV, to form the basis of a performance based short film and theatre piece, 'Life Growing Up' written and produced by Danny Scheinmann and Sarah Sutcliffe.
 The film was then made with actors and was launched to coincide with World AIDS Day 2018.
 A live performance of the film script and live music score were performed at the International Aids Conference in Amsterdam in July 2018, and have since been performed at CHIVA and BHIVA Conferences.
 You can find out more about the project here, and watch the film here.

 In 2015, 20 HIV positive young people aged 17 and over participated in a film making process facilitated by Turtle Key Arts.
 The group of young people formed a production company to create their film about growing up living with HIV in the UK.